Does Smoking Cause You to Snore?

 As a sleep-deprived nation, the average American sleeps less than seven hours per night.
 For several years, the number one bedroom disturbance has been snoring.
 Since over 25% of couples are habitual snorers, this bedroom nuisance can often lead to disputes, sleeping in separate bedrooms and ultimately divorce.

 Often times, the offending partner may not view their snoring as an issue.
-The partner who must lay awake in bed and constantly wake their significant other may view their snoring differently.
+The partner who must lay awake in bed and constantly wake they’re significant other may view their snoring differently.

 If your partner is constantly complaining that your snoring is disturbing their sleep, it’s probably time to do something about it.
 With nearly 50% of marriages ending in divorce, snoring is not a condition that should be taken lightly.